IceHe/lib/cmd/p/ps.md

 # ps

-On Linux
+process status

-- report a snapshot of the current processes
+report a snapshot of the current processes

-On BSD

-- **process status**

 ---